Skip to main content

 Type 1 diabetes is an autoimmune disease.
 The body's immune system, which primarily fights off pathogenic germs, attacks and destroys the insulin-producing cells of the pancreas.
 As a result, insulin production stops.
 The hormone insulin transports glucose, after being absorbed from food, from the blood into the cells to be used for energy production.
 In the case of insulin deficiency, glucose accumulates in the blood.
 People with type 1 diabetes, must therefore inject insulin to prevent far-reaching health issues caused by excessively high blood glucose levels.

-Early detection enables better treatment
+Early detection of Type 1 Diabetes enables better treatment

 Early detection tests cost only 22 euros—detection for all children